top of page

 We recommend applying plant nutrition products to the sedum roof twice a year, with the best times being at the end of April and the beginning of September.
 This will promote healthy growth and prevent nutrient deficiencies within the plants.

-Irrigation is generally unnecessary, unless the weather conditions are particularly dry.
+Irrigation is generally not a requirement, unless the weather conditions are particularly dry.

-Watch the video to discover more about the best tips and practices for keeping your biosolar roof healthy and efficient!
+For more information, watch the video to discover more about the best tips and practices for keeping your green roof healthy and efficient!

 Sempergreen Guide on how to maintain a solar green roof